Niko Price: Ultimate Fighting Championship

 Price made his promotional debut for the UFC at UFC 207 against Brandon Thatch.
 He won the fight via submission in the first round.

-Price next fight came at UFC Fight Night: Bermudez vs. The Korean Zombie against Alex Morono.
+Price next fight came at UFC Fight Night 104 against Alex Morono.
 He won the fight via knockout in the second round; however, this was later overturned to a no contest after he tested positive for marijuana.

-Price next faced Alan Jouban at UFC Fight Night: Pettis vs. Moreno on August 5, 2017.
+Price next faced Alan Jouban at UFC Fight Night 114 on August 5, 2017.
 He won the fight via TKO in round one.
 The win also earned Price his first Performance of the Night bonus award.

-Price was to face Luan Chagas on October 28, 2017, at UFC Fight Night: Brunson vs. Machida.
+Price was to face Luan Chagas on October 28, 2017, at UFC Fight Night 119.
 On October 6, it was announced that Chagas had pulled out of the bout due to a fractured foot and was replaced by Vicente Luque.
 Price lost the fight via D'Arce variation of the brabo in Brazil or D’Arce choke submission after a combination of strikes had him appearing out on his feet in round two.

-Price faced George Sullivan January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
+Price faced George Sullivan January 27, 2018, at UFC on Fox 27.
 He won the fight by rear-naked choke submission in the second round.

 Price was expected to face Belal Muhammad on June 1, 2018, at UFC Fight Night 131.
 However, Price was removed from the bout on May 22 for undisclosed reasons and replaced by promotional newcomer Chance Rencountre.

 Price faced Randy Brown on July 14, 2018, at UFC Fight Night 133.
 He won the fight via knockout in the second round after landing several hammerfists from the bottom to knock Brown out.
 This win earned him the Performance of the Night award.

 Price faced Abdul Razak Alhassan on September 8, 2018, at UFC 228.
 He lost the fight via knockout in the first round.

-Price faced Tim Means on March 9, 2019, at UFC on ESPN+ 4.
+Price faced Tim Means on March 9, 2019, at UFC Fight Night 146.
 He won via knockout in the first round, becoming the first man to finish Means by knockout in MMA competition.
 This win earned him the Performance of the Night award.

 Price faced Geoff Neal on July 27, 2019, at UFC 240.
 He lost the fight via technical knockout in round two.

-Price faced James Vick on October 12, 2019, at UFC on ESPN+ 19.
+Price faced James Vick on October 12, 2019, at UFC Fight Night 161.
 He won the fight via knockout in round one after landing an upkick from the bottom to knock Vick out.
 This win earned him the Performance of the Night bonus award.

 Price was expected to face Muslim Salikhov on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 Due to the COVID-19 pandemic, the event was eventually postponed.